AaronTraas/Notes/Recipes/Pasta-Fagioli.md

 # Pasta e Fagioli

 This is the most basic version of the southern Italian classic.
-No prociutto, fancy cheese, *mire poix*, etc. Just pasta, beans, garlic, oil, and leftover sauce.
+No prosciutto, fancy cheese, *mire poix*, etc. Just pasta, beans, garlic, oil, and leftover sauce.
 Basic, humble, and satisfying.
 Peasent food at its finest, just like my nonna used to make.

 ## Ingredients